djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/agg7.png)

-### Configure you SQL DW sink
+### Configure you Azure Synapse Analytics sink

-1. Now that we have finished our transformation logic, we are ready to sink our data in a Azure SQL DW table.
+1. Now that we have finished our transformation logic, we are ready to sink our data in an Azure Synapse Analytics table.
 Add a sink transformation under the **Destination** section.

     ![Portal](./assets/images/sink1.png)
 1. Name your sink 'SQLDWSink'.
-Click **New** next to the sink dataset field to create a new SQL DW dataset.
+Click **New** next to the sink dataset field to create a new Azure Synapse Analytics dataset.

     ![Portal](./assets/images/sink2.png)

-1. Select the **Azure SQL Data Warehouse** tile and click continue.
+1. Select the **Azure Synapse Analytics (formerly known as SQL DW)** tile and click continue.

     ![Portal](./assets/images/sink3.png)
 1. Call your dataset 'AggregatedTaxiData'.
 Select 'SQLDW' as your linked service.
 Select **Create new table** and name the new table dbo.AggregateTaxiData.
 Click OK when finished